nblstrue/PingPong-with-Raylib/README.md

 - Game ends with a text saying that you beat the game (obtainable with a score of 40)
 - My name on the top right corner :)

-# Updates to look forward to in the 1.5 Version:
+# Version 1.3

-- Changing music depending on the score
+- Changing musics depending on the score (no way ?!)

+# Updates for the Version 1.5

+- Changing backgrounds
 - Goddamn asteroids !

   Have fun i guess